exercism/website-copy/pages/values.md

 - Exercism’s value is in the community, the discussion and the learning.
 - Exercism should be enjoyable, challenging and valuable.
 - Exercism should feel safe and nurturing.
-- Exercism focusses on the learning journey, not the destination.
+- Exercism focuses on the learning journey, not the destination.
 Empathy and encouragement are more important than absolute factual correctness.
 - Exercism should not be limited to being an online tool.
 It could be used in schools or in places without good internet access.